J. Warner Wallace: Investigative work

-As a homicide detective, Wallace has investigated a number of high-profile cold-case murders.
+J. Warner Wallace first began investigating cold-case homicides as a collateral interest while assigned to his agency's Special Investigations Division.
+He applied a technique known as Forensic Statement Analysis to the transcripts of a confession from an early suspect in the 1972 murder of Teri Lynn Hollis.
+This case had been suspended and was unassigned, and the suspect had been eliminated in 1974 (despite his confession) due to what was considered exculpatory evidence at the time.
+Wallace re-examined this exculpatory evidence along with the suspect's statement and agreed the confession was false, concluding the suspect was not involved in the murder.
+Wallace retained an interest in the case, however, and eventually carved time to examine every piece of evidence collected over the years.
+During this process, Wallace discovered a previously unknown biological evidence sample.
+Believing this sample contained DNA from the true killer, Wallace submitted the evidence to the CODIS database for sexual offenders.
+It failed to match anyone in the national registry, and the case remained unsolved until ancestry DNA technology became available to the agency in 2017.

+During this period, Wallace continued to investigate cold-cases as a collateral duty while assigned to the Intelligence Detail and the Robbery Desk.
+Two of these cases were eventually solved and the suspects were convicted.
+The collateral success of these cases led the Torrance Police Department to form a full-time Cold-Case Homicide Detail.
+Wallace was selected as one of two founding members.
 His cases have been featured on Dateline (NBC) and North Mission Road (truTV).

-As a founding member of the Torrance Police Department Cold-Case Homicide Unit, Wallace earned the Sustained Superiority Award from the South Bay Police and Fire Medal of Valor committee.
-He also won the 2015 California Peace Officer Association COPSWEST Award for best solved cold case.
+Wallace earned the Sustained Superiority Award from the South Bay Police and Fire Medal of Valor committee.
+In 2015 the Cold Case Investigation Unit of the Torrance Police Department won the California Peace Officer Association COPSWEST Award for best solved cold case.

 Conversion to Christianity

-In 1996, Wallace became a Christian at the age of 35, after investigating the gospels as potential eyewitness accounts to the life of Jesus, using his detective expertise.
+In 1996, Wallace became a Christian at the age of 35, after investigating the gospels as potential eyewitness accounts to the life of Jesus using his detective expertise.
 Wallace attended and eventually joined the staff of Saddleback Church.
 He later enrolled in the Golden Gate Baptist Theological Seminary master's program in theological studies, while serving as a youth pastor at Rock Hills Church and later as a lead pastor for an organization called the Rising Tide.

 Christian apologetics

 Wallace began applying the principles of cold-case homicide investigation to Christian apologetics.
-He has written five books addressing the evidence for Christianity: Person of Interest, Cold-Case Christianity, Alive, God's Crime Scene, and Forensic Faith.
+He has written six books addressing the evidence for Christianity: Person of Interest, The Truth in True Crime, Cold-Case Christianity, Alive, God's Crime Scene, and Forensic Faith.
 Wallace has been a guest on a number of television programs, including The 700 Club (CBN), Praise The Lord (TBN), 100 Huntley Street (Crossroads), He has spoken on several radio broadcasts, including The Laura Ingraham Show, The Eric Metaxas Show, The Janet Mefferd Show, and In the Market with Janet Parshall.